 Acrylic or oil.
 All levels.

-Have you reached a plateau with your painting practise?
-Maybe you struggle with “what to paint”, have trouble with some technical things, or prefer to work with the inspiration of others in a group setting?
-Then this class may be for you!
+Have you reached a plateau in your painting practise?
+Perhaps you would like help with things like drawing or colour mixing, âwhat to paintâ, or you prefer to work near the inspiration of others in a group setting?
+This painting class may be for you!

 What you will paint?

-Expect to be surprised! 😉
+Expect to be surprised! đ

-To register: As I don’t have automatic registration (yet!), please contact me via val@valnelson.ca to express your interest in the class.
+TO REGISTER: Please send an email to: val@valnelson.ca to express your interest in the class.
 That way I can check if I can fit you in.
 Then payment can be via E-transfer at the same email address, or cash works too.

 Cancellation policy: If you need to cancel, I am happy to offer you a credit toward a future class, redeemable within one year of your initial regestration.
-Please try to give me one week’s notice if you need to cancel.
+Please try to give me one weekâs notice if you need to cancel.
 This gives me some time to fill your spot.

 Over the past couple months I have been wanting to bring more of a feeling of directness that seems to have faded of late.
 Sometimes it’s good to refresh and work in a different medium and even subject matter for a while, in order to get out of old habits that may have become entrenched in one’s process.